kraianyn/distress/app/Ideas.md

 Consider making access codes only valid for a period of time.

 # Code

+Create classes for form data to avoid duplication of field processing logic.

 Represent no actions in `EntityPage.actions` with an empty list instead of `null`.